 You will also have some time to reflect on your life and an opportunity to cleanse your body.

-Combining fast and meditation and be very beneficial.
-It is easier to focus on the Source and Higher Beings of Light while your body is not preoccupied with food.
+Combining fast and meditation and be very beneficial because it is easier to focus on the Source and Higher Beings of Light while your body is not preoccupied with food.
 It does not mean to be sad or suffer deliberately.

 Rather, travel with your mind and astral body to the happy memory, then cleanse yourself under the waterfall and recharge with the energy of Mother Earth.